Singular semipositive metrics in non-Archimedean geometry: Projective Berkovich spaces and model functions

 As a matter of terminology, we say that a model $\cX$ is a \emph{determination} of a model function $\f$ if $\f=\f_D$ for some $D\in\Div_0(\cX)_\Q$.
 By the above remarks we have a natural isomorphism

 The next result summarizes the key properties of model functions.
 Since our setting does not require any machinery from rigid geometry we provide direct arguments for the convenience of the reader.

-\begin{prop} For each model $\cX$, the subgroup of $C^0(X)$ spanned $\log|\fa|$ with $\fa$ ranging over all vertical (fractional) ideal sheaves of $\cX$ coincides with $\cD(\Xa)_\Z$.
+\begin{prop} For each model $\cX$ of $X$, the subgroup of $C^0(X)$ spanned by the functions $\log|\fa|$, with $\fa$ ranging over all vertical (fractional) ideal sheaves of $\cX$, coincides with $\cD(\Xa)_\Z$.
 It is furthermore stable under max and separates points of $\Xan$. \end{prop} \begin{proof} If $\fa$ is a vertical fractional ideal sheaf on a given model $\cX$ then $\fa':=\unipar^m\fa$ is a vertical ideal sheaf for some $m\in\N$ and we have $\log|\fa|=\log|\fa'|-m$, so it is enough to consider vertical ideal sheaves.